-How to Recover Samsung Data from A Broken Screen?
+How to Recover Data from Samsung with A Broken Screen?

 An inoperable Samsung smartphone screen, whether broken or dead, is never a welcome feature.
-Worse still, is not knowing how you can recover Samsung Data from a broken screen.
-In this article, we'll discuss four such situations and ways to solve them.
+Worse still, is not knowing how you can recover data from Samsung a broken screen.
+In this article, we'll discuss 4 solutions on broken Samsung screen data recovery in different situations.

 If it happens that your Samsung phone has a dead screen that is, the device is operable but you can't turn it on to operate it then you need a third-party app that can sync your phone and a computer to create a backdoor for data recovery.
 Broken Android Data Recovery or some similar software that's compatible with Samsung phones would do.
 However, let's stick to the former and see how you can use it to recover data from a Samsung phone with a dead/black screen.